otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/01-react-native-and-expo.md

 ## Image Picker

-We will use the **expo-image-picker** library to allow the user to select an image from their device's image library.
+We will use the **expo-image-picker** dependency to allow the user to select an image from their device's image library.

 ### Getting Started

-To get started, install the **expo-image-picker** library:
+To get started, install the following dependency:

 ```bash
 npm install expo-image-picker